Running a business alone

-Doing what you love; working for yourself; doing things the way you want them … running your own business means living the dream, right?
+Doing what you love; working for yourself; doing things the way you want them … running a business alone means living the dream, right?

 And in many ways, yes it does.